 - The basic rules consist key elements in the long-term vision: respect of the hygiene measures, the preference of organizing activities in open air, to protect vulnerable persons, the respect for the social distance (1m50), the limitation of the close contacts and the respect for the rules on gatherings.
 If a case of COVID-19 is identified in a diplomatic mission, consular post or international organization, it is sufficient to thoroughly clean the working area of the person and common areas such as the kitchen and toilets with usual cleaning products.
 Promoting general hygiene among the staff must be continued.

-- Wearing a mask from the age of 12 also becomes compulsory outdoors, in high-traffic areas designated locally by the municipal authorities (for example: shopping streets, markets, etc.) or even throughout the territory of towns or municipalities.
+- Wearing a mask from the age of 12 also is still compulsory outdoors, in high-traffic areas designated locally by the municipal authorities (for example: shopping streets, markets, etc.) or even throughout the territory of towns or municipalities.

-- Teleworking becomes the norm again.
-International organizations and missions are encouraged to practice it as much as possible, taking into account their essential tasks and their organizational constraints.
+- Teleworking still remains recommended.
+International organizations and diplomatic missions are encouraged to apply it as much as possible, taking into account their essential tasks and their organizational constraints.

 - At the restaurant, at least one customer per table must leave their contact details.
 This data may be limited to a telephone number or an e-mail address.
 This allows the competent authorities to notify the customer in case he/she has potentially come into contact with another contaminated customer.
 Personal data is used exclusively for this purpose and will be destroyed after 14 days.